twoojoo/node-smart-queues/README.md

 MODE gets the queue mode (FIFO/LIFO) for the queue key or for a specific key ENQUEUE push an item to a queue for a certain key PAUSED tells if a queue is paused
+BLOCK commands a queue to stop dequeuing a list of keys (comma separated) RELEASE commands a queue to release a list of previously blocked keys (comma separated) BLOCKED tells if a key is blocked within a queue
 ```

 <br>